nimeshneema/William-Apple-Developer-Platform/Notes/Programming Mindset Thoughts.markdown

     Motivation comes as we go with doing something.

-    If have are inspired enought about something that we keep pushing oursevels no matter what, after a little bit of a struggle, once things start making some sense, there's a spark of things getting done, we start finding motivation.
+    If have are inspired enough about something that we keep pushing ourselves no matter what, after a little bit of a struggle, once things start making some sense, there's a spark of things getting done, we start finding motivation.

--   Once you are motivated enought, you are start enjoying it and it is then when you keep doing it more and more of it and becuase you are doing it more and more, you start seeing some results which further motivates you.
+-   Once you are motivated enough, you are start enjoying it and it is then when you keep doing it more and more of it and because you are doing it more and more, you start seeing some results which further motivates you.

--   Winners don't do anything differently rather than showing up everydays.
+-   Winners don't do anything differently rather than showing up everyday.

--   If there's anything that can be automated (since it's logic, structuted,), it should be automated.
+-   If there's anything that can be automated (if it's logical and structured), it should be automated.
 It's a crime to do it manually.
 Because, computers never get tired and they never get bored and they never make mistakes and they work fast.